 - Seeing a male’s penis BUT it is usually concealed inside the body / genital slit where it isn’t creating drag and losing heat;

 - There can be behavioural clues BUT you need some pretty good understanding of a species for this; and

-- Physical differences between genders (other than the penis).
+- Physical differences between sexes (other than the penis).
 BUT, with the exception of differences between adult dorsal fins in some cetacean species, these features are on the underside of the animal.
 This means you don’t often get a chance to see them.

 It’s a female Pacific White-Sided Dolphin!